hainam2101/phantombot-musicplayer/README.md

 As written above its programmed in C#.
 It will be working on windows well.
 For other operating systems you need to emulate the program (on Linux for example with Mono, not tested yet).

-You need to have installed **.NET Framework 4.6.1** on your system to use it.
+You need to have installed **.NET Framework 4.5.2 or higher** on your system to use it.

 ## Installation